About Psi Chi

 One of our chapter's goals is to provide members with experiences that might otherwise not be available to them in their classes.
 For example, some semesters we organize a trip to Ellsworth Correctional Facility in Ellsworth, Kansas.
 During this trip students visit with a panel of prisoners and get a complete tour of the facility.
 This trip gives an in-depth look at what prison life is like.
 Other times we have visited the Glore Psychiatric Museum in St. Joseph, MO and see some amazing equipment that used to be used to treat mental illness.

-Our chapter has also sponsored service projects and several panels on topics such as applying to graduate school and studying abroad.
+Our chapter has also sponsored service projects and several panels on topics such as applying to graduate school, finding jobs in psychology, and studying abroad.
 We also manage the Psychology Department's display at the K-State Open House.
-This display features our tightrope walking rats, trained by Psi Chi members.
-The KSU chapter of Psi Chi also sponsors several social occasions for members each semester.
+The KSU chapter of Psi Chi also sponsors several social occasions for members each semester, including an annual spring banquet.

 For more information on Psi Chi on a national level, please visit the Psi Chi national website.